djeada/Statistics-Notes/notes/basic_concepts/introduction_to_probability.md

 Events of Interest:

-* **Event A**: "At least two balls are in one cell."
-This event includes arrangements where any cell has two or three balls.
+- The **event A**, "At least two balls are in one cell," includes all arrangements where any cell contains two or more balls.
+This covers situations where a single cell has either two or three balls.
-* **Event B**: "The first cell is not empty."
-This event includes arrangements where there is at least one ball in the first cell.
+- For **event B**, "The first cell is not empty," the event consists of all arrangements where the first cell contains at least one ball.
+This means the first cell cannot be empty in any valid outcome.

 #### Probability Calculations